JaydenKing32/EdgeSum/README.md

 To download test videos, clone this repository with `git clone --recursive https://github.com/JaydenKing32/EdgeSum.git`.

-If you have already clone this repository then run `git submodule init; git submodule update`.
+If you have already cloned this repository then run `git submodule init; git submodule update`.

 ## AWS Amplify setup